 In business, the idea of ecosystems as a strategic concept was first coined by James F. Moore as laid out in his landmark book “The Death of Competition: Leadership and Strategy in the Age of Business Ecosystems”:

 An economic community supported by a foundation of interacting organizations and individuals — the organisms of the business world.
 The economic community produces goods and services of value to customers, who are themselves members of the ecosystem.
 The member organisms also include suppliers, lead producers, competitors, and other stakeholders.
 Over time, they coevolve their capabilities and roles, and tend to align themselves with the directions set by one or more central companies.

 The Mittelstand is many times a tightly knit community.
-Many companies have been around for generations and are still in the hands of the founding families, meaning that the relationships with suppliers, other family business owners, or competitors have been passed on over time as well.
-Similarly, there are many dedicated initiatives on regional and national levels, such as the WVIB or the VDMA, who specifically foster the exchange between there member companies — Mittelstand firms.
+Many companies have been around for generations and are still in the hands of the founding families, meaning that the relationships with suppliers, other family business owners, or competitors have been passed on overtime as well.
+Similarly, there are many dedicated initiatives on regional and national levels, such as the WVIB or the VDMA, which specifically foster the exchange between their member companies — Mittelstand firms.

 Often times Mittelstand companies will be based in socio-economically disadvantaged regions.
 There are cases in which a single firm is the only larger employer within miles.
 That “isolation,” however, enables strong bonds with many actors at a very local level.
 These companies will sponsor schools, universities, or have programs in place with local authorities regarding vocational training — further enriching the expertise of (future) employees.
 In many aspects, this effectively represents a micro-ecosystem already.